Is Grokking a Computational Glass Relaxation?: Grokking: Glass Relaxation Process in Neural Network

 \subsection{Neural network without grokking does not exhibit glassy behavior}

 The analogy between grokking and glass relaxation can be further verified by examining the entropy landscape after eliminating grokking.
 According to our conjecture, just as a slowly cooled liquid will maintain thermodynamic equilibrium and will not enter the non-equilibrium glassy state, an NN without grokking will be trained along the equilibrium curve as the training loss decreases, steadily reaching the generalization state.
-The study by Liu et al. \cite{liu2022omnigrok} proposed that grokking can be eliminated by limiting the weight norm of the NN parameters in an appropriate range.
-In this study, we kept the weight norm of the parameters at 30, and the training results presented in Appendix Figure \ref{fig:AdamW_training_result} show that grokking can be greatly eliminated under this condition.
-Here we consider three different Transformer models with different widths (model dimensions).
+The study by Liu et al. \cite{liu2022omnigrok} suggested that grokking can be eliminated by limiting the weight norm of the NN parameters in an appropriate range.
+Following this insight, we implemented a strict weight norm constraint in our study: after each iteration step, we compute the weight norm of the neural network parameters and scale them proportionally to maintain a fixed norm of 30.
+The training results, presented in Appendix Figure \ref{fig:AdamW_training_result}, show that grokking can be greatly eliminated under this condition.
+We examine three transformer models with varying widths (model dimensions).
+For each entropy sampling task, we use 4 NVIDIA H100 GPUs to run 8 processes, totaling 60M epochs and consume nearly 4,000 GPU hours.
+Further computational details are available in Appendix \ref{training_details_and_cost}.

 Figure \ref{fig:entropywidths} shows that after controlling the weight norm at 30, the AdamW training curve in the entropy landscape is very close but still slightly below the equilibrium state.
-Moreover, under this restriction the entropy landscape cannot explore serious memorization states, which is the computational glassy state in our analogy.
-This result further illustrates the correspondence between glass and grokking, which is consistent with our conjecture.
+Moreover, under this restriction the entropy landscape cannot explore severe memorization states, which is the computational glassy state in our analogy.
+This result further illustrates the correspondence between glass and grokking.
 In addition, we note that the high-entropy advantage still exists even in the network where grokking is eliminated.
-This agrees with the work of Yang et al. \cite{yang2025high} that high-entropy advantages are prevalent in various deep learning tasks, and the connection between equilibrium and generalization is strong and extensive.
+This agrees with the work of Yang et al. \cite{yang2025high} that high-entropy advantages are prevalent in various deep learning tasks and there is a robust connection between equilibrium and generalization.